Subscribie/subscribie/docs/content/en/docs/Tasks/export-subscribers-from-your-shop.md

 date: 2023-04-24
 weight: 5
 description: >
-  How to export Subscribers from your Shop.
+  Need a way export your subscriber's data?
+Learn how to export Subscribers from your Shop as a CSV file.
 ---

-Export a CSV file of your Subscribers.
+Subscribie allows you to export your subscriber list as a CSV file.

 ## Steps to export Subscribers from your shop